erikbern/ann-benchmarks/README.md

 * High-dimensional datasets with approximately 100-1000 dimensions.
 This is challenging but also realistic.
 Not more than 1000 dimensions because those problems should probably be solved by doing dimensionality reduction separately.
 * Single queries are used by default.
 ANN-Benchmarks enforces that only one CPU is saturated during experimentation, i.e., no multi-threading.
 A batch mode is available that provides all queries to the implementations at once.
 Add the flag `--batch` to `run.py` and `plot.py` to enable batch mode.
 * Avoid extremely costly index building (more than several hours).
 * Focus on datasets that fit in RAM.
-Out of core ANN could be the topic of a later comparison.
+Eventually try on disk algorithms with larger data
 * We mainly support CPU-based ANN algorithms.
 GPU support exists for FAISS, but it has to be compiled with GPU support locally and experiments must be run using the flags `--local --batch`.
 * Do proper train/test set of index data and query points.
 * Note that set similarity was supported in the past.
 This might hopefully be added back soon.